 (3) The applicant shall satisfactorily complete not less than twelve months of apprenticeship under the direction of an embalmer and which apprenticeship must be certified to the board according to its requirements.
 The apprenticeship shall be completed in no more than eighteen months from the date the apprenticeship commenced, unless the master embalmer and apprentice comply with paragraph (C)(2) of this rule.
 During the embalmer apprenticeship, the applicant must personally assist in the arterial embalming of at least twenty-five dead human bodies under the direct supervision of the master embalmer, and must complete the tasks listed on the "Embalmer Task List."
 If the board finds that the apprentice did not adequately complete one or more tasks on the "Embalmer Task List" or did not receive the necessary training during his or her apprenticeship, the board may set our redial steps for the apprentice to undertake in order to complete his or her apprenticeship.

 (4) During the time of embalmer's apprenticeship, the apprentice shall file with the board progress case reports quarterly upon forms supplied by the board.
 Failure to comply shall be grounds for voidance or suspension of apprenticeship credit time by the board.

-(5) The apprentice shall report to any board member within thirty days after the first six months of apprenticeship credit time for a personal interview, and shall report to any board member annually thereafter during any period of apprenticeship.
+(5) The apprentice shall report to any licensed board member within thirty days after the first six months of apprenticeship credit time for a personal interview, and shall report to any licensed board member annually thereafter during any period of apprenticeship.